jjanscode/Machine-Learning-Stocks/README.md

 __Figure 8.
 Summary of the entire data collection and evaluation process.__

-In addition to continuing to gather weekly data sets, future work will include the following investigations.
+In addition to this ongoing work, planned future work will include the following investigations.
   + Perform sensitivity analysis of feature importance scores across binary classifier thresholds for both classifier sets, investigate the removal of features determined to be universally unimportant.
   + Continue working to automate all features of data collection process.
   + Investigate establishing stricter stock filtering criteria so as to create a more homogenous dataset.
 Investigate the impact of this on machine learning model performance.